LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it comes to recognize divine love as the only reality.
-God is revealed to a heart which knows it need never be troubled.
+God reveals Himself to the heart which knows it need never be troubled.